Harmonic Maa{\ss}-Jacobi forms of degree 1 with higher rank indices: The Casimir operator

 We will see that under this assumption, there is a {\em virtual copy\/} $\ds_\nu$ of $\ds$ in $\dU_\dz(\dg)$ such that $\dZ(\ds_\nu) \otimes \dZ_\dz(\dr)$ and $\dZ_\dz(\dg)$ are equal {\em as algebras.\/} This greatly simplifies the deduction of $\dZ(\dg)$.

 To our knowledge, general conditions on $\dg$ under which $\eta$ exists are not known.
 Such conditions would be interesting.
-The case that $\dg$ is perfect and maximally centrally extended, \ie\ $[\dg, \dg] = \dg$ and $H^2(\dg, \bC) = 0$, seems to be of particular significance.
+The case that $\dg$ is perfect and maximally centrally extended, \ie\ $[\dg, \dg] = \dg$ and $H^2(\dg, \bC) = 0$, may be significant.
 However, although $\t\dg^J_N$ has these properties, $\eta$ does not exist for all such Lie algebras.
-The semidirect product of $\dsl_2 \oplus \dsl_2$ with its 4-dimensional irreducible \rep\ is a counter example.
+The semidirect product of $\dsl_2$ with its adjoint \rep\ is a counterexample.

 \begin{lemma} Assuming~(\ref{eq:ansatz}), $\eta$ commutes with the $\ad$-action of $\dg$. \end{lemma}

 \begin{proof} First prove that $\eta$ is an $\dr$-map, and note that $\eta|_\dr = 1$ is an $\ds$-map.
 Then prove that $[S, \Theta] = [\eta(S), \Theta]$ for all $S \in \ds$ and $\Theta \in \dU_\dz(\dr)$.
 Finally, prove that $\eta|_\ds$ is an $\ds$-map. \end{proof}